Arquivotheca/PDOS/readme.txt

 5. Ability to handle Windows 32-bit executables is required.
 6. Some utilities, such as "sys" are required.
 7. Ability to handle long file names is required.
-8. PDPCLIB needs to be ported to do Windows 32-bit.
+8. PDPCLIB needs to be ported to do Windows 32-bit (done!).
 9. An editor is required.
 10. Something as simple as DOS, not as complicated as Unix, is required.
 11. PDPZM should be ported to upload/download data.